Virtual and augmented reality in the healthcare sector

 Healthcare professionals can learn through interventions on patients recreated in 3D without the need to congregate behind a doctor performing the surgery live in an operating room.
 According to a study published by Harvard Business Review in 2019, virtual reality tools improved the surgery ratings of participating physicians by 230% versus those using traditional training methods.

-Other possibilities that virtual and augmented reality offer students and professionals include the following:
+Other possibilities that virtual and augmented reality healthcare examples offer students and professionals include the following:

 - ‘Walk through a human body’ without the need for surgery, including seeing how organs work.